Thavrith-99/midterm-ipe-2024/README.md

 # midterm-ipe-2024
-The work of student <SROAS THAVRITH>.
+The work of student <SROASTHAVRITH>.